NiryoRobotics/roscon-2025/src/hg_biermann_report.md

     self.image_publisher.publish(image_msg)
 ```

 I know that inference run on a CPU is not the best idea, as it can be very slow.
 I had an idea which was to process the image before sending to the model, so that it can be more lightweight, while fitting the model's dataset.
 A human brain has around 10 Billion neurons, while ChatGPT has around 175 Billion neurons.
-So I decided to prompt chat gpt to adress the most optmized filters to apply to the image to fit the model's dataset while being as performative as possible.
+So I decided to prompt ChatGPT to adress the most optmized filters to apply to the image to fit the model's dataset while being as performative as possible.

 This is the prompt I used :